 Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

-So, for all of us who like to keep more money for ourselves (and our retirement) and make sure less of it goes to the Inland Revenue Authority of Singapore (IRAS), here’s everything you need to know about the SRS in Singapore.
+Which brings us to the Supplementary Retirement Scheme (SRS).
+Sure, we’ve already got CPF, but what’s the SRS scheme for?
+For those of us who want to keep our money to ourselves and make sure less of it goes to the Inland Revenue Authority of Singapore (IRAS) in the form of taxes, here’s all you need to know about the SRS in Singapore.

 1. What is an SRS Account?